You should capitalize only when there is a good reason for doing so. Otherwise, capitalization can creep into lots of areas where it has no place.

 The office is open Monday–Friday.

-We can also describe ranges by using the words from and between.
-These forms should not be mixed with the en dash.
+You can also describe ranges by using the words from and between.
+These forms shouldn’t be mixed with the en dash.
 Use one form or the other, but not both.
 For example:

 You can use the license on between 1 and 3 workstations.

 The parameter should be a string of from 8 to 10 characters.

 You should use title or headline case for all headings and chapter, section, or sub-section titles.

 For a detailed description of capitalization rules, see for example:

 Rules for Capitalization in Titles of Articles: Your Dictionary

 An issue that often causes confusion is whether to use a hyphen in compound words (such as start-up and onboarding) and words that include a prefix (such as presales and multifactor).
 English has no hard-and-fast rules about this; it’s only a question of accepted usage.